omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

+Scripto is made up of projects.
+Every transcription, translation, or description effort you create can have its own project.

 ## Create a Project
 To create a new Scripto project, go to the Scripto dashboard (the Scripto tab in the left-hand navigation) and use the dropdown menu in the upper right corner to select "add new project"